prakashsatyani/cordova-plugin-ble-zbtprinter/README.md

 # cordova-plugin-zbtprinter
-This plugin defines a global 'cordova.plugins.zbtprinter' object, which provides an API for printing base64 images on a Zebra printer and discovering Zebra printer devices via Bluetooth.
+This plugin defines a global 'cordova.plugins.zbtprinter' object, which provides an API for printing base64 images on a Zebra printer and discovering Zebra printers with Bluetooth.

 ## Usage
-You can print images on the zebra printer in base64 format:
+Images can be printed on a Zebra printer in base64 format:

 ```js
 cordova.plugins.zbtprinter.printImage(base64StringArray, MACAddress,